tnstrssnr/firmreduce/README.md

 ## Starting FirmReduce

-To reduce a testcase, FirmReduce expects 2 input arguments: A path to a script, that returns 1 if the testcase is a bug reproducer and the path to the .ir-file of the testcase in question.
+To reduce a testcase, FirmReduce expects 2 input arguments: A path to a script, that returns 1 if the testcase is interesting (interestingness test) and the path to the .ir-file of the testcase in question.
 Optional parameters:
 -o : Path to directory, where all output files should be stored.
 If none is specified, the current directory is used ass the output directory
 -s : An integer used as the seed for random number generation in the program